47colborne/dynamini/README.md

 The auto-generated fields updated_at and created_at are intrinsically handled as :time.

+If you want to see all your attributes at once, with type conversions applied (e.g for serialization as JSON), call :handled_attributes.
+The :attributes method, conversely, will show you the real values as written to DynamoDB.

 ## Enumerable Attributes
 You can save arrays and sets to your Dynamini model.
 Optionally, you can have Dynamini perform type conversion on each element of your enumerable.
 Here's how it works: